csebooks/operating-systems/content.en/process-management/_index.md

 pthread kill(pthread t tid, int signal)

 Although Windows does not explicitly provide support for signals, it allows us to emulate them using **asynchronous procedure calls** (**APCs**).
 The APC facility enables a user thread to specify a function that is to be called when the user thread receives notification of a particular event.
-As indicated

-**190 Chapter 4 Threads & Concurrency**

-by its name, an APC is roughly equivalent to an asynchronous signal in UNIX.
+As indicated by its name, an APC is roughly equivalent to an asynchronous signal in UNIX.
 However, whereas UNIX must contend with how to deal with signals in a mul- tithreaded environment, the APC facility is more straightforward, since an APC is delivered to a particular thread rather than a process.

-**4.6.3 Thread Cancellation**
+### Thread Cancellation

 **Thread cancellation** involves terminating a thread before it has completed.
 For example, if multiple threads are concurrently searching through a database and one thread returns the result, the remaining threads might be canceled.
 Another situation might occur when a user presses a button on a web browser that stops a web page from loading any further.
 Often, a web page loads using several threads—each image is loaded in a separate thread.
 When a user presses the stop button on the browser, all threads loading the page are canceled.